-After Gebru was fired, that source described a sense among people from underrepresented groups at Google that if they push the envelope too far now they might be perceived as hostile and people will start filing complaints to push them out.
+After Gebru was fired, that source described a sense among Google employees from underrepresented groups that if they pushed the envelope too far they might be perceived as hostile and people would start filing complaints to push them out.
 She said this creates a feeling of “genuine unsafety” in the workplace and a “deep sense of fear.”

-She also told VentureBeat that when we’re looking at technology with the power to shape human lives, we need to have people throughout the design process with the authority to overturn potentially harmful decisions and make sure models learn from mistakes.
+She also told VentureBeat that when it comes to technology with the power to shape human lives, we need to have people throughout the design process with the authority to overturn potentially harmful decisions and ensure models learn from mistakes.

 “Without that, we run the risk of … allowing algorithms that we don’t understand to literally shape our ability to be human, and that inherently isn’t fair,” she said.

 The letter also criticizes Google leadership for “harassing and intimidating” not only Gebru and Mitchell, but other Ethical AI team members as well.
 Ethical AI team members were reportedly told to remove their names from a paper under review at the time Gebru was fired.
-The final copy of that paper, titled “On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?” was published this week at AI ethics conference Fairness, Accountability, and Transparency (FAccT) and lists no authors from Google.
-But a copy of the paper VentureBeat obtained lists Mitchell as a coauthor of the paper, as well as three other members of the Ethical AI team, each with an extensive background in examining bias in language models or human speech.
+The final copy of that paper, titled “On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?” was published this week at the Fairness, Accountability, and Transparency (FAccT) conference and does not cite any authors from Google.
+But a copy of the paper VentureBeat obtained lists Mitchell as a coauthor, as well as three other members of the Ethical AI team, each with extensive expertise in biased language models and human speech.
 Google AI chief Jeff Dean questioned the veracity of the research represented in that paper in an email to Google Research.
 Last week, FAccT organizers told VentureBeat the organization has suspended sponsorship from Google.

-The letter published today calls on academics and policymakers to take action and follows changes to company diversity policy and reorganization of 10 teams within Google Research.
-These include Ethical AI, now under Google VP Marian Croak, who will report directly to AI chief Jeff Dean.
+The letter published today calls on academics and policymakers to take action and follows changes to company diversity policy and the reorganization of 10 teams within Google Research.
+These include Ethical AI, now led by Google VP Marian Croak, who will report directly to AI chief Jeff Dean.
 As part of the change, Google will double staff devoted to employee retention and enact policy to engage HR specialists when certain employee exits are deemed sensitive.
-While Google CEO Sundar Pichai mentioned better de-escalation strategies as part of the solution in a companywide memo, in an interview with VentureBeat, Gebru called his memo “dehumanizing” and an attempt to characterize her as an angry Black woman.
+Google CEO Sundar Pichai mentioned better de-escalation strategies as part of the solution in a companywide memo.
+But in an interview with VentureBeat, Gebru called his memo “dehumanizing” and an attempt to characterize her as an angry Black woman.

 In the past year or so, Google’s Ethical AI team has explored a range of topics, including the need for a culture change in machine learning and an internal algorithm auditing framework, algorithmic fairness issues specific to India, the application of critical race theory and sociology, and the perils of scale.

-In recent days, the Washington Post has detailed how Google treats candidates from historically Black colleges and universities in a separate and unequal fashion, and NBC News reported that Google employees who experienced racism or sexism were told by HR to “assume good intent” and encouraged to take mental health leave instead of addressing the underlying issues.
+In recent days, the Washington Post detailed how Google treats candidates from historically Black colleges and universities in a separate and unequal fashion, and NBC News reported that Google HR told employees who experienced racism or sexism to “assume good intent” and encouraged them to take mental health leave instead of addressing the underlying issues.

-The letter published by Google employees today follows other correspondence sent to Google company leadership since Gebru was fired in December 2020.
-Thousands of Google employees signed a Google Walkout letter protesting the way Gebru was treated and “unprecedented research censorship.”
+After Gebru was fired in December 2020, thousands of Google employees signed a Google Walkout letter protesting the way she was treated and what they termed “unprecedented research censorship.”
 That letter also called for a public inquiry into Gebru’s termination for the sake of Google users and employees.
-Members of Congress with records of proposing regulation like the Algorithmic Accountability Act, including Rep. Yvette Clark (D-NY) and Senator Cory Booker (D-NJ), also sent Google CEO Sundar Pichai an email questioning the way Gebru was fired, Google’s research integrity, and steps the company takes to mitigate bias in large language models.
+Members of Congress who have proposed regulations like the Algorithmic Accountability Act, including Rep. Yvette Clark (D-NY) and Sen. Cory Booker (D-NJ), also sent Google CEO Sundar Pichai an email raising concerns over the way Gebru was fired, Google’s research integrity, and steps the company is taking to mitigate bias in large language models.

 About a week after Gebru was fired, members of the Ethical AI team sent their own letter to company leadership.
-According to a copy obtained by VentureBeat, Ethical AI team members demanded Gebru be reinstated and Samy Bengio remain the direct report manager for the Ethical AI team.
-They also state that reorganization is sometimes used for “shunting workers who’ve engaged in advocacy and organizing into new roles and managerial relationships.”
-The letter described Gebru’s termination as having a demoralizing effect on the Ethical AI team and outlined a number of steps needed to re-establish trust.
-That letter cosigns letters of support for Gebru from Google’s Black Researchers group and the DEI Working Group.
-A Google spokesperson told VentureBeat an investigation was carried out by outside counsel but declined to share details.
-The Ethical AI letter also demands Google maintain and strengthen their team, guarantee the integrity of independent research, and clarify its sensitive review process by the end of Q1 2021.
-And it calls for a public statement that guarantees research integrity at Google, including in areas tied to the company’s business interests, such as large language models or datasets like JFT-300, a dataset with over a billion labeled images.
+According to a copy VentureBeat obtained, Ethical AI team members demanded Gebru be reinstated and Samy Bengio remain the direct report manager for the Ethical AI team.
+They also state that reorganization is sometimes used to “[shunt] workers who’ve engaged in advocacy and organizing into new roles and managerial relationships.”
+The letter described Gebru’s termination as having a demoralizing effect on the Ethical AI team and outlined a number of steps needed to reestablish trust.
+That document cosigns letters of support for Gebru from Google’s Black Researchers group and the DEI Working Group.
+A Google spokesperson told VentureBeat outside counsel conducted an investigation but declined to share details.
+The Ethical AI letter also demands Google maintain and strengthen the department, guarantee the integrity of independent research, and clarify its sensitive review process by the end of Q1 2021.
+And the letter calls for a public statement that guarantees research integrity at Google, including in areas tied to the company’s business interests, such as large language models and datasets like JFT-300, which has over a billion labeled images.

 “Knowing what these communities need consistently becomes hard when these populations aren’t necessarily going to make the company a bunch of money,” a person familiar with the matter told VentureBeat.
 “So yeah, you can put us all under the same team, but where’s the money at?
 Are you going to give a bunch of headcount and jobs so that people can actually go do this work inside of products?
 Because these teams are already overtaxed — like these teams are really, really small in comparison to the products.”

-Before Gebru and Mitchell, Google walkout organizers Meredith Whittaker and Claire Stapleton claimed they were the targets of retaliation before leaving the company, as did employees who attempted to unionize, many of whom identify as queer.
-Shortly before Gebru was fired, the National Labor Review Board filed a complaint against Google that accuses the company of retaliating against and illegally spying on employees.
+Google walkout organizers Meredith Whittaker and Claire Stapleton claimed they also experienced retaliation before leaving the company, as did employees who attempted to unionize, many of whom identify as queer.
+Shortly before Gebru was fired, the National Labor Review Board filed a complaint against Google that accuses the company of retaliating against employees and illegally spying on them.

-The AI Index, an annual accounting of performance advances and AI’s impact on startups, business, and government policy, was released last week and found that the United States differs from other countries in its quantity of industry-backed research.
-The index report also called for more fairness benchmarks, found that Congress is talking about AI more than ever, and cites research finding only 3% of AI Ph.D. graduates in the U.S. are Black and 18% are women.
-The report notes that AI ethics incidents — including Google firing Gebru — were among the most popular AI news stories of 2020.
+The AI Index, an annual accounting of performance advances and AI’s impact on startups, business, and government policy, was released last week.
+The report found that the United States differs from other countries in its large quantity of industry-backed research and called for more fairness benchmarks.
+The report also cited research finding only 3% of AI Ph.D. graduates in the U.S. are Black and 18% are women.
+The index noted that Congress is talking about AI more than ever and that AI ethics incidents — including Google firing Gebru — were among the most popular AI news stories of 2020.

 VentureBeat requested an interview with Google VP Marian Croak, but a Google spokesperson declined on her behalf.

 Updated 11:40 a.m.
-March 9 to mention the National Security Commission on Artificial Intelligence recommendation for Congress and that Timnit Gebru considered whistleblower protections before Google fired her and unionization after she was fired among ways to protect AI researchers from retaliation.
+Pacific, March 9 to mention the National Security Commission on Artificial Intelligence’s recommendation to Congress and to note that Timnit Gebru spoke about whistleblower protections before Google fired her and about unionization after she was fired as ways to protect AI researchers from retaliation.